-The decisions you make now could have repercussions for the rest of your life.
-In recent years there have been some major changes to the retirement choices you can make with your pensions, so it's important to be well informed now in order to live your ideal retirement.
+The decisions you make then, could have repercussions for the rest of your life and in recent years there have been some major changes to the retirement choices you can make with your pensions.

 This guide will help you understand the key issues and decisions that will affect your income after retirement.